PiercingXX/xx-drive/README.md

 (`x/crypto`, pure-Go `modernc.org/sqlite`).
 Android: 23 unit tests green, all of them on the theme-sync receiver; `minSdk 26`, 7.0 MB debug APK.

-**The Android app installs, launches, and draws its login screen.
-That is the entire list of what is proven on a phone.** No login has succeeded, no file has moved, the WebView has never rendered a listing.
-The server behavior above is proven by Go tests on a workstation, not by the phone in the screenshot.
-Treat the Android client as unverified past first paint.

 Two hardening items are open there, spelled out in [android/README.md](android/README.md): cleartext HTTP is on so you can test against a LAN server, and the bearer token sits in plain `SharedPreferences`.